qiuzhen8484/COVID-DA/README.md

   ```
   For convenience, we provide `.pkl` files for both python 2 and 3, respectively.

-- According to the image lists, we provide an approach to load images using Pillow:
+- According to the image lists, you can load images using Pillow:
   ```
         # e.g., for the source domain Pneumonia
         for img_tup in train_list: